NYULibraries/ariadne/backend/README.md

 via query string and returns JSON data containing electronic links from an SFX Knowledgebase that represent NYU's e-holdings of the resource identified by the OpenURL.
 It is essentially an API wrapper for the [SFX LinkResolver](https://exlibrisgroup.com/products/primo-discovery-service/sfx-link-resolver/), and so is itself an OpenURL Link Resolver.
+In the event that SFX does not return any links, the API server will fall back to the Primo API.

 The backend application is a CLI which in addition to providing the REST API server functionality also includes useful commands for debugging in the terminal.